rittmananalytics/ra_data_warehouse/README.md

 ## Introduction

-The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use as the core set of models and transformations on all of our client projects.
+The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use AS the core set of models and transformations on all of our client projects.

 The RA Warehouse dbt framework:

 * Contains pre-built, standardised data source models for popular SaaS applications (Hubspot, Xero, Facebook Ads, Segment etc)
 * Supports Stitch, Fivetran and Segment data pipeline services
 * Works with both Google BigQuery and Snowflake data warehouse targets
-* Combines and integrates data from multiple sources, deduplicates and creates single contact and company records
+* Combines and integrates data FROM multiple sources, deduplicates and creates single contact and company records
 * Creates subject-area dimensional warehouses e.g. Finance, Marketing, Product, CRM
 * Provides utilities for data profiling, ETL run logging and analysis
 * Is configured through a set of variables in the dbt_project.yml file